mjdyson/magnetic-door-clip/README.md

 * 3mm foam thickness
 * 0.8mm VHB tape thickness

+Design features:
+* Holes for heatset inserts are provided.
-The provided f3d file is parameterised to allow editing of the total thickness.
-This adjusts the latch design to accommodate.
+* F3d file is parameterised to allow editing of the total thickness.
+This adjusts the latch design to accommodate different sized foam/panels
+* Only a single 6mm x 3mm magnetic disc is required as the M3 caphead screw provides the magnetic counterpart

 Please raise issues if you'd like to suggest changes.